base-org/pessimism/README.md

 # pessimism
 __Because you can't always be optimistic__

-_Pessimism_ is a public good monitoring service for Optimism bedrock chains _(BASE, OP)_ to be continously assessed for real-time threats.
+_Pessimism_ is a public good monitoring service that allows for Optimism bedrock chains _(BASE, OP)_ to be continously assessed for real-time threats using customly defined user invariants.

 <!-- Badge row 1 - status -->